charleymroberts/ecommerce/README.md

 # VeganDirect

-Vegan Direct is an online retail shop selling innovative, high-quality vegan food products to individual consumers (B2C) from brands and producers which are not commonly stocked in supermarkets.
+VeganDirect is an online retail shop selling innovative, high-quality vegan food products to individual consumers (B2C) from brands and producers which are not commonly stocked in supermarkets.

 ![homepage screenshot on desktop](doc/desktop-homepage-screenshot.png)